 - that the findings of fact contained in the investigation report are insufficient to support a determination that discrimination or harassment has been established.

-In an appeal by the respondent from the CCA Official’s determination(s), the complainant shall be entitled to participate as a respondent in the appeal.
+In an appeal by the respondent from the Curling Canada Official’s determination(s), the complainant shall be entitled to participate as a respondent in the appeal.

-A respondent may also appeal to the CCA Board of Governors from the sanction(s) imposed or recommended following a complaint.
-In such an appeal, the complainant shall be advised by the CCA Official that an appeal has been filed, and shall be entitled to make written representations, but shall not be entitled to participate as a respondent in the appeal.
+A respondent may also appeal to the Curling Canada Board of Governors from the sanction(s) imposed or recommended following a complaint.
+In such an appeal, the complainant shall be advised by the Curling Canada Official that an appeal has been filed, and shall be entitled to make written representations, but shall not be entitled to participate as a respondent in the appeal.